ryanxdebelen/ryanxdebelen.github.io/_pages/publications.md

 ---

 {% if site.author.googlescholar %}
-  <p align='justify'>I work at the intersection of machine learning, computer vision and medical research.
+  <p align='justify'>My research papers are presented mostly in machine learning and computer vision conferences.
+Recently, I have been working at the intersection of machine learning, computer vision and medical research.
 I strive to develop technical innovations and produce clinical contributions.
-As a result, my research is published in machine learning and computer vision conferences, as well as medical journals.
+As a result, my research is also published in medical journals.
 You can find all my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</p>
 {% endif %}

  <br/>